loneyeti/snowscribe/memory-bank/activeContext.md

 _(Updated: 2025-05-11)_

-Refactoring of `lib/data` files to ensure all database interactions go through API routes is complete.
-The next focus is Authentication UI Refinements and then API for Relationships.
+Data model for the Outlining feature has been refactored.
+The next focus is implementing the UI for the Outlining feature, followed by Authentication UI Refinements and API for Relationships (Scene Tags, Scene Characters).

 ## Recent Changes